sharat87/sharats.me/content/posts/2020-01-12_automating-the-vim-workplace.md

 It's a never ending process of learning and experimenting.

-## Start GViM maximized, in Windows
+## Start GViM Maximized, in Windows

 As another example, I wanted GViM to start maximized when I open it.
 On way to do this was to check the Maximized checkbox in the GViM shortcut's properties.
 But that won't work when I start GViM from